alichtman/shallow-backup/README.md

 To start the interactive program, simply run `$ shallow-backup`.

 `shallow-backup` was built with scripting in mind.
-Every feature that's supported in the interactive program is supported with command line args.
+Every feature that's supported in the interactive program is supported with command line arguments.

 ```shell
 Usage: shallow-backup [OPTIONS]